Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/Tcl/README.md

 -   Switched to a download site that supports https and has one level of redirect less before offering the source file.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 9.0.4 for LUMI/26.03

+-   Trivial port of the EasyConfig for 9.0.3 in 25.09.